 (3) A Management Authority shall furnish the Commission from time to time on demand with details of its financial affairs and make available to the Commission all books and accounts maintained by the Authority and all documents relating thereto.

-43. Application of Financial Administration and Audit Act 1985
+43. Application of Financial Management Act 2006

 [(1) repealed]